 Let's now look at the back leg:

 - counternutation of the sacroiliac joint (the top of the sacrum tips backward and the bottom moves forward)

-- flexion and adduction of the hip joint
+- extension and adduction of the hip joint

 - extension of the knee

 - supination at the heel of the foot and pronation at the forefoot.

 2.2.
 Which Muscles Are Engaged?

 Triangle is a yoga pose that works a variety of muscles in the spine.
 The main actors are the spinal extensors and flexors that are alternating between concentric and eccentric contraction in order to maintain the neutral alignment of the spine.

 The rotation of the chest is effected by the internal oblique of the back-leg side and the external oblique of the front-leg side.
 The neck muscles are responsible for the rotation of the neck.